-So, whether you are visiting Vancouver, Toronto, Montreal, or anywhere in between, continue reading to learn basic tips for making your first time in Canada as easy and seamless as possible.
+So, whether you are visiting Vancouver, Toronto, Montreal, or anywhere in between, here's how to make your first time in Canada as easy and seamless as possible.

-If you're traveling to Canada from a foreign country (including the U.S.) you must have the correct travel documents.
-At a minimum, you will need a valid passport, and some countries may also require a visa before entering.
-For more information on visas, visit Canada Visa Requirements: Who Needs a Visa.
+If you're traveling to Canada from a foreign country (including the U.S.), you must have the correct travel documents.
+At a minimum, you will need a valid passport, and some countries may also require a visa or Electronic Travel Authorization (eTA) before entering.
+The eTA is mandatory for all visa-free nationals except Americans (as of November 2016).
+For more information on visas and the eTA, visit the government of Canada's website.

-Countries that do not require a visa to enter Canada include the United States, Great Britain, Australia, Japan, Italy, and Switzerland, among many others, but be sure to check that this information is up to date before planning your trip.
+Countries that do not require a visa to enter Canada include the United States, Great Britain, Australia, Japan, Italy, and Switzerland, among others, but check for updates before planning your trip.

 You may dial this number from any phone for free, but make sure you only use it in a case of emergency.

-For more tips on keeping safe while traveling, including how to get non-emergency medical care, read How to Travel Safely in Vancouver, BC.
+Before you leave, read up on tips on keeping safe while traveling, including how to get non-emergency medical care.

 Canadian Currency Information